 The share repurchases will be made from time to time at our discretion in the open market or privately negotiated transactions as permitted by securities laws and other legal requirements, and subject to market conditions and other factors.
 The Board may modify, suspend, extend or terminate the program at any time.
-We repurchased 0.2 million shares during the three months ended March 31, 2010, at an average price of \$11.76 per share.
-Since the inception of the repurchase program in 2007, we have repurchased a cumulative total of 4.6 million shares as of March 31, 2010, at an average price of \$11.17 per share.
+We repurchased 0.3 million shares during the six months ended June 30, 2010, at an average price of \$11.33 per share.
+Since the inception of the repurchase program in 2007, we have repurchased a cumulative total of 4.7 million shares as of June 30, 2010, at an average price of \$11.16 per share.

-Credit Facility-We have a \$100.0 million senior credit facility (the "Facility") provided by a syndicate of banks which is available for borrowings and letters of credit.
-The Facility expires in February 2012 and is secured by the capital stock of our current and future subsidiaries.
-As of March 31, 2010, we had no outstanding borrowings, \$33.9 million in letters of credit outstanding, and \$66.1 million of credit available.
+Credit Facility-We have a \$100.0 million senior credit facility (the "Facility") provided by a syndicate of banks which is available for borrowings and letters of credit and is secured by the capital stock of our current and future subsidiaries.
+The Facility was scheduled to expire in February 2012.
+On July 16, 2010, we entered into a new senior credit facility arrangement and increased the amount to \$125 million and extended the term to July 2014.
+See Note 10 "Subsequent Events" for additional information.
+As of June 30, 2010, we had no outstanding borrowings, \$33.9 million in letters of credit outstanding, and \$66.1 million of credit available.

 We have a choice of two interest rate options for borrowings under the Facility; these rates are floating rates determined by the broad financial markets, meaning they can and do move up and down from time to time.
-Excluding the amortization of debt financing and arrangement cost, we estimate that the interest rate applicable to the borrowings under the Facility would be approximately 1.50% as of March 31, 2010.
+Excluding the amortization of debt financing and arrangement cost, we estimate that the interest rate applicable to the borrowings under the Facility would be approximately 1.60% as of June 30, 2010.
 Commitment fees are payable on the portion of the capacity not in use for borrowings or letters of credit at any given time.
 These fees range from 0.20%-0.30% per annum, based on the ratio of debt to Credit Facility Adjusted EBITDA.